python myscript.py

 --tracer-timeout

 : The maximum time in seconds to trace the entire workflow.
 Default is indefinite.
-This is useful while tracing really long workflows.with
+This is useful while tracing really long workflows.

 .max_function_count